gcalderone/PlanetC/README.md

 **PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the LICENSE file for more details).

-If you like **PlanetC**, and wishes to support its development, please consider making a [donation at Giorgio Calderone](https://paypal.me/planetc).
+If you like **PlanetC**, and wish to support its development, please consider making a [donation to Giorgio Calderone](https://paypal.me/planetc).
 Also please star our repository on Github! ;-)